threefoldfoundation/www_threefold_io/content/newsroom/june_2025_calls/index.md

 ---
 id: june_2025_calls
-title: "Announcing: June 2025 Community Calls"
+title: "Announcing: June & July 2025 Community Calls"
 image_caption: June 2025 Calls
-description: We have two demos and a community call scheduled for this month.
+description: We are lining up a series of demos and community calls this June and July.
 Join in!
 date: 2025-06-13
 taxonomies:
   people: [sam_taggart]